ariffero/RCTutils/README.md

 type `sessionService.session.token`, and press Enter to produce the token.

 **The token expires in 1 week!
 One needs to reproduce it regularly.**

+## Macros for the MID
+- `merge-csv.py` is used to merge the csv downloaded with `rct.py`.
+Put all the csv that you want to merge in a folder, anche change the name of `file_name` to the name of the folder.
+The script will produce 3 files, one with all the runs and the quality of the MID, one with good runs, one with Bad Tracking runs, and one with Limited Acceptance (MC rep) runs.